The Corporate Tax Planning Law Review: Singapore

 There are no tax-free or tax-deferred transactions available in Singapore.

-Withholding tax may be applicable on certain payments to a person not tax-resident in Singapore including the following, which are deemed to be derived in Singapore: (1) any interest, commission, fee or any other payment in connection with any loan or indebtedness or with any arrangement, management, guarantee, or service relating to any loan or indebtedness; (2) any royalty or other payments in one lump sum or otherwise for the use of or the right to use any movable property; or (3) any payment for the use of or the right to use scientific, technical, industrial or commercial knowledge or information; where such payments are borne, directly or indirectly, by a person resident in Singapore or a permanent establishment in Singapore (except in respect of any business carried on outside Singapore through a permanent establishment outside Singapore or any immovable property situated outside Singapore), or deductible against any income accruing in or derived from Singapore.
+- any payment for the use of or the right to use scientific, technical, industrial, or commercial knowledge or information where such payments are borne, directly or indirectly, by a person who is resident in Singapore or a permanent establishment in Singapore (except in respect of any business carried on outside Singapore through a permanent establishment outside Singapore or any immovable property situated outside Singapore) or are deductible against any income accrued in or derived from Singapore.

 iv Indirect taxes

-Persons in Singapore whose total value of GST-taxable supplies exceeds or is expected to exceed S$1 million over four quarters (i.e., 12 months) will have to register for GST purposes.
-However, entities may also register voluntarily to claim any input GST incurred on GST-taxable supplies made to these entities (which are used by these entities to make their own GST-taxable supplies).
+Persons in Singapore whose total value of GST-taxable supplies exceeds or is expected to exceed S$1 million over 12 months will have to register for GST purposes.
+However, entities may also register voluntarily to claim any input GST incurred on GST-taxable supplies made to these entities (that are used by these entities to make their own GST-taxable supplies).

-For imported services provided by a business outside Singapore to a GST-registered business in Singapore that is not entitled to claim the full amount of all input GST payable, GST will be charged through a reverse charge mechanism with effect from 1 January 2020 (i.e., the Singapore entity is to account to IRAS for GST chargeable on services it imports and is entitled to make input tax claims on such GST, provided the relevant input tax requirements have been complied with).
-In addition, for imported digital services between a business outside Singapore and a customer not registered for GST purposes in Singapore, foreign businesses with a global turnover exceeding S$1 million per annum and making supplies of digital services to customers in Singapore exceeding S$100,000 per annum, including local or overseas electronic marketplace operators, will be required to register for GST with effect from 1 January 2020, and these services will be subject to GST through an overseas vendor registration mode.
+For imported services provided by a business outside Singapore to a GST-registered business in Singapore that is not entitled to claim the full amount of all input GST payable, GST is charged through a reverse charge mechanism that took effect from 1 January 2020 (i.e., the Singapore entity is to account to IRAS for GST that is chargeable on services that it imports and is entitled to make input tax claims on the GST, provided that the relevant input tax requirements have been complied with).
+In addition, for imported digital services between a business outside Singapore and a customer not registered for GST purposes in Singapore, foreign businesses with a global turnover exceeding S$1 million per annum and making supplies of digital services to customers in Singapore exceeding S$100,000 per annum, including local or overseas electronic marketplace operators, are required to register for GST with effect from 1 January 2020, and these services will be subject to GST through an overseas vendor registration mode.